-During the first winter all national pavilions will be moored in parallel with the main historical pier.
-Hereby the iceflow can't destroy them.
-For next summer, there will be open on the Pärnu River, just in front of main art hall, a floating marketplace (Forum or Piazza).
-Then pavilions will be moored around this floating marketsquare and for the following winter transported to the Talvesadam (Winter Port).
-It seems, national pavilions must be closed for the most severe period in our latitude - during deep winter.
-The main art hall on ground of riverside will be designed to keep its doors open all year around.
+During the first fall and winter, national pavilions will be moored in parallel with the main historical pier.
+Hereby, the ice-flow can't destroy them.
+For next summer, a floating marketplace (Forum) will be anchored on the Pärnu River.
+Then pavilions will be moored around this Forum.
+For security and technical reasons, the national pavilions must be closed for the most severe period in our latitude - during deep winter.
+The Art Hall on the riverside will be built up in a way which keeps doors open for visitors all the year round.

-We do hope to exhibit the most outstanding masterpieces of architecture and visual arts from the east coast countries of the Baltic Sea.
-There will be exhibitions of scientific achievments as well as special shows of inventions by kids and young people, too.
-The estimated amount of visitors for the first full-year of the BSAP is appr 100 000 tourists and art lovers.
+In future, we do hope to have exhibitions of the most outstanding masterpieces of architecture and visual arts from all countries of the Baltic Sea.
+There will be exhibitions of scientific achievements as well as special shows of inventions by kids and young people, too.
+The estimated amount of visitors for the first full-year (2022) of the BSAP will be about 70 - 80 000 tourists and art lovers.
+In the future of BSAP, the target is about 100 - 120 thousand visitors per year.

 Today, the exhibition program mentioned above is just an idea.
-As it was stated before, the final decisions on programming of the Baltic Sea Art Port will be made by the international committee.
-The committee and its president will decide which summer belongs to visual arts or architecture and which autumn or spring will be dedicated to different kinds of fine or folk arts.
-It happens so in Venice for the third century already, why not to create a more modern regional art and science fair on coast of the Baltic Sea?
+As it was stated before, the final decisions on programming of the BSAP will be made by the international art council of curators.
+This committee and its president will decide which summer belongs to visual arts or architecture and which autumn or spring will be dedicated to different kinds of folk arts or science.
+It happens so in Venice for the third century already, why not create a more modern regional art and science fair on the coast of the Baltic Sea?